-EATING FROM THE TREE OF KNOWLEDGE OF GOOD AND EVIL by Uniqua Pirjo-Lena Hardy
+EATING FROM THE TREE OF LIFE: DISCERNING BETWEEN GOOD AND EVIL written by Uniqua Pirjo-Lena Hardy

 A while back I asked God why eating from the tree of knowledge of good and evil was such a bad thing, since he had a few lines earlier stated that every plant and every tree with fruit was for food.. and all was good.